Rival Turf

 There is nothing wrong with being a bit generic so long as the game is good.
 What kills Rival Turf is its pacing.
 By the second level you’ve seen every enemy in the game.
 They may appear in different groups and color but they still use the same attacks.
 To an extent most brawlers suffer from this but it’s even more pronounced here.
 The thugs here are simply not interesting like the Mad Gear crew.
 The last three levels are very long which makes this problem even more pronounced.
 Fighting an endless procession of the same four enemies gets old fast.

 In spite of the way the game drags on it Rival Turf is still easier than most beat em ups.
 This is surprising considering a few factors.
-Life restoring food is very rare and extra lives don’t come often.
+Life restoring food is very rare and extra lives do not come often.
 Certain enemies like Skinny and Musclehead inflict disproportionate amounts of damage, to say nothing of the bosses.
 There is only one boss (The Captain) that is so cheap you’ll probably waste one continue to get past.
 Yet I had little trouble reaching the end credits with the limited continues provided.
-Once you’ve learned how to deal with each enemy you are simply going through the motions until the end.
+Once you learn how to deal with each enemy you are simply going through the motions until the end.

 In Closing